WayScience/CytoSnake/docs/tutorial.rst

 you are ready to start taking off with CytoSnake!

-Cytosnake is a command line interface (CLI) tool that contains a multiude of workflows for analyzing morhpological features obtained from micrscropy images of cels.
+Cytosnake is a command line interface (CLI) tool that contains a multitude of workflows for analyzing morphological features obtained from microscopy images of cells.

 **********
  Concepts